 3Stop choking your opponent if they tap on your forearm.
 The universal sign of surrender in martial combat is a light double-tap on an exposed section of your skin.
 This means that your opponent is giving up.
 Release your grip immediately if your opponent taps on your forearm while you’re choking them.XYou will see mixed martial artists do this when they’ve been placed in a submission hold that they can’t get out of.This is where the term “tap out” comes from.

 4Avoid using the choke hold on someone with cardiovascular issues.
 The sleeper choke hold restricts blood flow to the brain.
-This means that individuals with heart or blood pressure can suffer a serious cardiac event if their blood flow is disrupted.
+This means that individuals with heart or blood pressure problems can suffer a serious cardiac event if their blood flow is disrupted.
 Never perform this move on someone struggling with cardiovascular problems.Call emergency services immediately if someone suffers a cardiovascular attack while you’re choking them or they don’t wake up after 10-15 seconds.